A full, lush Monstera is the houseplant of our dreams. And it definitely helps that these plants are incredibly easy to take care of.

 6. Train your Monstera to climb

 Since this plant is a vine, it will do very well if you train your Monstera to climb.
-You can do this by attaching the plant to a trellis or other support system, like giving your Monstera a moss pole to grow up.
-Make sure the support is strong enough to hold the plant as it grows.
+You can do this by attaching the plant to a trellis or other support system, like giving your Monstera a moss pole to grow up – you can grab a moss pole at any gardening store or online (this one is great value).

 You can also try growing your Monstera in a hanging basket.
 This will give the plant a place to trail down and will create a unique and beautiful effect.